OWASP/wstg/Style_Guide.md

 The abbreviation _i.e._ refers to the Latin _id est_, which means "in other words."
 The abbreviation _e.g._ is for _exempli gratia_, translating to "for example."
 To use these in a sentence:

 > Write using proper English, i.e. correct spelling and grammar.
 Use common words over uncommon ones, e.g. "learn" instead of "glean."

+#### _etc_

+These are also letters.

+The Latin phrase _et cetera_ translates to "and the rest."
+It is abbreviated _etc._ and typically placed at the end of a list that seems redundant to complete:

+> WSTG authors like rainbow colors, such as red, yellow, green, etc.

+In technical writing, the use of _etc._ is problematic.
+It assumes the reader knows what you're talking about, and they may not.
+Violet is one of the colors of the rainbow, but the example above does not explicitly tell you if violet is a color that WSTG authors like.

+It is better to be explicit and thorough than to make assumptions of the reader.
+Only use _etc._ to avoid completing a list that was given in full earlier in the document.

+#### _..._ (ellipsis)

+The ellipsis punctuation mark can indicate that words have been left out of a quote:

+> Linus Torvalds once said, "Once you realize that documentation should be laughed at...
+THEN, and only then, have you reached the level where you can safely read it and try to use it to actually implement a driver. "

+As long as the omission does not change the meaning of the quote, this is acceptable usage of ellipsis in the WSTG.

+All other uses of ellipsis, such as to indicate an unfinished thought, are not.

+#### _ex_

+While this is a word, it is likely not the word you are looking for.
+The word _ex_ has particular meaning in the fields of finance and commerce, and may refer to a person if you are discussing your past relationships.
+None of these topics should appear in the WSTG.

+The abbreviation _ex._ may be used to mean "example" by lazy writers.
+Please don't be lazy, and write _example_ instead.